hyperledger-archives/burrow/api.md

 <Tx>
 ```

-#### Account Receive
+#### Account Call

-This notifies you when an account is the target of a call, like when calling an accessor function.
+This notifies you when an account is the target of a call.
+This event is emitted when `CallTx`s (transactions) that target the given account has been finalized.
+It is possible to listen to this event when creating new contracts as well; it will fire when the transaction is committed (or not, in which case the 'exception' field will explain why it failed).

+**NOTE: The naming here is a bit unfortunate.
+Ethereum uses 'transaction' for (state-changing) transactions to a contract account, and 'call' for read-only calls like is used for accessor functions and such.
+Tendermint on the other hand, which uses many types of transactions uses 'CallTx' for a transaction made to a contract account, since it calls the code in that contract, and refers to these simply as 'calls'.
+Read-only calls is normally referred to as 'simulated calls'.**

-Event ID: `Acc/<address>/Receive`
+Event ID: `Acc/<address>/Call`

-Example: `Acc/B4F9DA82738D37A1D83AD2CDD0C0D3CBA76EA4E7/Input` will subscribe to call receive events from the account with address: B4F9DA82738D37A1D83AD2CDD0C0D3CBA76EA4E7.
+Example: `Acc/B4F9DA82738D37A1D83AD2CDD0C0D3CBA76EA4E7/Call` will subscribe to events from the account with address: B4F9DA82738D37A1D83AD2CDD0C0D3CBA76EA4E7.

 ```